Nazulka/Poster-Panda/README.md

 **Features available accross all pages**
 * **Navigation Bar**
-* The website Header features navigation menu, website logo, search bar, My Bag, My Account and My Favourites links.
+* The website Header features navigation menu, website logo, Search Bar, My Bag, My Account and My Wishlist links.
 * Responsive main navigation bar was created using Bootstrap Navbar and is designed to collapse into a hamburger menu on medium and smaller screen sizes.
 * Bag and Account icons remain always visible to the user, and on large screens users also able to see bag total, to keep informed on how much they are spending.
 * Brand Logo is centered and visible on all screen sizes and serves as a link to the Home Page, which is particularly convenient when accessing the site on smaller screen size devices.